Myra Dinnerstein: Research

 Dinnerstein wrote advisory articles regarding the integration of women into traditional curricula to prevent ghettoization of women's studies.
 She argued that without introducing women's contributions to various fields, students would graduate without the knowledge that women had participated in society and in science.
 The work of Dinnerstein and colleagues, according to scholar Elizabeth J. Sacca was important in challenging "academic disciplines to revise their notions of research and recognition to include women as fully as men" and evaluating the issues encountered while they pressed for change.

-Dinnerstein's other research interests included work done on aging and menopause and the changes in perception of older women over time.
+Her other research interests included work done on aging and menopause and the changes in perception of older women over time.
 She also wrote several articles on body image and the false perception that the way someone looks is an indication of their character.
 As a successful woman who was overweight, she was not interested in the negative effects of discrimination, but rather in how women who were fat and successful overcame the obstacles.
 She also analyzed whether the methods differed based on ethnic group and sexual orientation in a course she taught on the subject.